 - Unit of measure: The metric's measurement unit (for example, bytes, MB, or number of events).

-Systems and business drivers contain a set of configuration data, a special type of metric that either changing slowly over time or remains unchanged.
+Systems and business drivers contain a set of configuration data - special type of metrics that either changes slowly over time or remains unchanged.
 Some examples of configuration data are:

 - Core CPU frequency